 You will need all Forms 1099 issued to you in order to properly prepare your tax return.

-Note that you can file Form 8843 through the Sprintax software.
+Note that you can file Form 8843 using the Sprintax software ISSO provides free of charge to ISU students and scholars.

 Yes.
-If you were physically present in the U.S. in F or J status at any time for the previous year, you must file Form 8843 for that year.
+If you are a nonresident who was physically present in the U.S. in F or J status at any time during 2024, you must file Form 8843 for 2024.
 ISSO's Sprintax software can assist you to prepare the required Form 8843.
 You may also access Form 8843 online.

 Yes.
 Tax law changes made in December of 2017 require nonresidents to file a tax return with the U.S. government if they earned any U.S. source income in the previous year.